Yosefnago/Java-fullstack-project/README.md

 Contributions from the community are welcome.
 For more details on how to contribute to the project, please see the CONTRIBUTING.md file.

 Developers
-This project was developed by [Your Name Here] with support from the open developer community.
+This project was developed by Yosef Nago.

 Contact
-For any questions or requests, please contact us via [Email/Twitter/GitHub Issues].
+For any questions or requests, please contact us via [Email/Twitter/GitHub Issues]

-css
-Copy

-This `README.md` provides a clear and concise overview of the project, how to get started, and how to contribute, tailored to potential users and contributors.